-joined together to support their seniors in aging well at home.
-This model, based on the national village movement, equips neighbors to deliver vital services, empowering elders to age interdependently in their own homes, on their own terms.
-In 2007, A Little Help incorporated as a 501(c)(3) with the vision of neighbors connected across generations engaged in strong communities.
+A Little Help is a Colorado nonprofit that connects neighbors to help older adults live independently, with a high quality of life.
+We began in 2005 when a group of neighbors joined together as Washington Park Cares to help older adults in their community age well at home.
+This model is based on the national Village Movement, which equips neighbors to deliver vital services, empowering older adults to age interdependently in their own homes, on their own terms.
+In 2007, A Little Help incorporated as a 501(c)(3) with the vision of neighbors connected across generations, creating strong communities.

 In 2011, we hired the organization’s first full-time Executive Director, and this level of leadership has led us to many great successes, including: growth in member and volunteer participation; greater depth in quality and quantity of our services; professional board and staff recruitment; and fundraising through foundation grants, corporate partnerships, giving campaigns, individual donors, and events.
 We have also expanded programming systems, capacity, and vision; improved service coordination and volunteer management; and improved branding, marketing, web presence, and strategic planning, visioning, and momentum.

 A Little Help’s impact is continuing to expand by forging strategic partnerships with organizations and by growing geographically as our population ages.
 With A Little Help, our older adults are connected to neighbors, experts on aging, and many resources enabling them to thrive in their homes.